stakahama/sie-env400/README.md

 # Analysis of Swiss National Air Pollution Monitoring Network (NABEL) Measurements

 This module is an exercise for analyzing NABEL air quality monitoring network data assigned in the Air Pollution and Climate Change (ENV-400) Masters class at EPFL.
-Students are assumed to have a little programming background, mostly in MATLAB/Octave.
+Students are assumed to have a little programming background, mostly in MATLAB/GNU Octave.

 <center>
 <figure>